futurepixels/futurepixels.co.uk/content/posts/2023-10-18-Using-legacy-peer-deps-in-node-js.md

 ## Let me set the scene…

 At the time of writing this, I'd have been writing code for a little over two decades.
-Professionally, I’ve been doing it for thirteen years, and the past two years I’ve been working purely in the wonderful land of JavaScript as both a senior software engineer and then a lead engineer.
+Professionally, I have been doing it for fourteen years, and the past two years I have been working purely in the wonderful land of JavaScript as both a senior software engineer and then a lead engineer.

 Why is this important?
 Well, two weeks ago I was doing a routine update on bumping versions of our NPM packages - as an engineer I understand that keeping packages up-to-date is good practice for reasons like being able to use the latest API’s from packages, as well as ensuring any security holes are filled in when a Common Vulnerabilities and Exposures \[[CVE](https://www.redhat.com/en/topics/security/what-is-cve)\] is created.
-I’ve been really keen to keep the code I maintain up-to-date so I know that I am lowering the risk of both the company I work for as well as our clients.
+I have been really keen to keep the code I maintain up-to-date so I know that I am lowering the risk of both the company I work for as well as our clients.
 Not a bad way to think, right?

 Well, a couple of months ago we were updating packages as part of this routine, and out of a reporting tool we use to make us aware of this potential security issues (for the curious readers, we use [Snyk.io](snyk.io)).
 However, I was presented with this issue: